cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 assert(path_join('/', '/usr', 'bin', 'luajit') == '/usr/bin/luajit')
 ```

-The major new element introduced here is `...` - the *vararg expression* - which is used to collect the arguments following `sep`.
-This is a special construct with only a small number of operations:
+The major new element introduced here is the *vararg expression* (`...`) used to collect the arguments following `sep`.

+This is a special construct with only a handful of uses:

-1. you can use it inside a table constructor (if used in the middle, it expands to the first item, if used as the last value, it expands to all items)
+1. you may use it inside a table constructor (if used in the middle, it expands to the first item, if used as the last value, it expands to all items)
-2. you can use it on the right side of a multiple assignment (with the same rules)
+2. you may use it on the right side of a multiple assignment (with the same rules)
 3. you can return it from a function (it gets unpacked to multiple return values)
 4. you can pass it to another function (if passed as the last argument, the callee gets the contained items as extra arguments, if passed as a middle arg, the callee gets the first item)

-The `local parts = {...}` line places the extra arguments into a local table for easy access.
+`local parts = {...}` places the extra arguments into a local table for easy access.

-The `ipairs(t)` function creates an iterator which returns a series of `(1,t[1])`, `(2,t[2])`, `(3,t[3])`, ... pairs when used in a `for..in` loop.
-Obviously, this function was invented for integer-indexed arrays.
+The `ipairs(t)` function creates an iterator which returns a series of `(1,t[1])`, `(2,t[2])`, `(3,t[3])`, ... pairs.
+This function was invented for iterating integer-indexed arrays.
 A possible Lua implementation:

 ```Lua
 function ipairs(t)